-In 2021, payday lending is still a controversial topic in America.
+In 2023, payday lending is still a controversial topic in America.
 While many Americans find the practice of usury inhumane and distasteful, there are just as many (if not more) who feel that businesses should have free reign to do as they please.
-Because states have the power to regulate payday lending within their borders, the rules vary greatly across the country depending on which side of the argument a given state falls.
+Because states have the power to regulate payday lending within their borders, the rules vary significantly across the country depending on which side of the argument a given state falls.
 Below, you’ll find an explanation of the Arizona payday loan laws and an exploration of the industry in the state.

-Payday Lending Status in Arizona: Prohibited
+Payday lending status in Arizona: Prohibited

 Payday lending is illegal in Arizona and has been for a little over a decade.
 In 2010, they allowed the law that had been protecting payday lenders to expire.
 They have since upheld this stance despite the efforts of payday lenders, who have attempted to overturn the laws multiple times by reinstating payday loans under various names.

-Loan Terms and Debt Limits in Arizona
+Loan terms and debt limits in Arizona

 - Interest rate (APR): 36%